Blackjack vs Pontoon

 Pontoon, on the other hand, is the British version of blackjack.
 Again, the main objective is to get as close to 21 as possible without going over.
 However, when you play Pontoon, some of the terms and rules differ.

-Terminology: There is often different terminology used when playing, which we will look at later.
+Terminology: There is different terminology used when playing, which we will look at later.

 Dealer's Face-Down Card: In Pontoon, both of the dealer's cards will be dealt face-down (rather than one face-up and one face-down).
 This adds an extra layer of uncertainty because they won’t have any information about the dealer's potential hand.

 Five-Card Trick: In Pontoon, if you can get a hand consisting of five cards without busting, then this is an automatic win, no matter what the dealer has.
-This rule gives an extra advantage to the player and can influence house edge.
+This rule gives an extra advantage to the player and influences the house edge.

 Winning Ties: In standard blackjack, a tie with the dealer would be considered a push, and the player's bet would be returned.
 However, in Pontoon, if there is a tie with the dealer, then the dealer wins.